Looking for the best mosquito foggers in 2020?

 - Use approved insecticides with your fogger

-Mosquito foggers are a highly effective, but temporary solution for backyard bug control, so they’re best used before outdoor events or before you know you’ll be spending an extended period of time in your yard.
+Mosquito foggers are a highly effective, but temporary solution for backyard bug control, so they’re best used for clearing mosquitoes of a campsite, before outdoor events or before you know you’ll be spending an extended period of time in your yard.

-You’ll want to use your fogger near shady areas of your yard, such as under trees, near standing water and in any other dark or damp areas where mosquitos could rest and hide.
+You’ll want to use your fogger near shady areas of your yard, such as under trees, near standing water and in any other dark or damp areas where mosquitoes could rest and hide.

 You should not use mosquito foggers near areas with beneficial bugs, such as bees or butterflies, as the insecticide in these products will be harmful to those bugs as well.

-An aerosol can fogger is a cheaper option than its machine fogger counterparts, however, coverage can be limited.
+An aerosol can fogger is a more affordable option than its machine fogger counterparts, however, coverage can be limited.

 When using an aerosol can, you’ll be pushing down the fogging trigger and walking around your yard spraying the fog instead of using a separate piece of equipment to deploy the spray.
 If you have a larger yard, you may need to purchase several cans in order to ensure your entire yard is covered.
 Aerosol cans cover a 30ft x 30ft area, so this is a great option for small yards.

 You’ll want to make sure to avoid spraying any areas that contain edible plants as most aerosol fogger products are not safe for human consumption.
 If your edible plants are in movable containers or pots, you can move them to another area or indoors temporarily.

 Our personal favorite mosquito fogger is made by The Fountainhead Group, Inc.

 With a design that hasn't changed in 30+ years you know you're getting a quality product.